-We arrived in Tagaytay, this time with no typhoon warnings and not blanketed in fog.
-Just a warm Philippine day – but not too warm, because Tagaytay is is the highlands.
+We arrived in Tagaytay.
+This time there were no typhoon warnings and the way was not blanketed in fog.
+It was just a warm Philippine day – but not too warm, because Tagaytay is in the highlands.

-My friend is one of those people who love people.
+Mayshelle is one of those people who love people.
 She has zero qualms about going anywhere because her resources are all the people around her.
 She would ask for directions, a LOT.
-My best friend is the same.
+Actually, come to think of it, my best friend is the same.

-So asking for directions was to me an ordeal, even as recently as then.
-I was still amazed by how readily my friend could just randomly stop, wind down her window, and just..
-“Kuya*…?”
+So asking for directions was to me an ordeal, even as recently as the Taal trip.
+And I was still amazed by how readily my friend could just randomly stop, wind down her window, and just, “Kuya*…?”

-This is Southeast Asia, are we barbarians?!
-There must be food first.
+This is Southeast Asia; are we barbarians?!
+Of course we must eat first.